-\subsubsection{How it works}
+\subsection{How it works}

-In the following we assume the circuit is run with perfect controlled-reflections.
-Then, the additional error due to the imperfections in the simulations of the controlled-reflections can be taken into account, using the same approach we used for the main algorithm.
+In the following, we assume the circuit is implemented with perfect controlled-reflections.
+Then, the additional error due to the imperfect implementation of the controlled-reflections can be taken into account, using the same approach we used before for the main algorithm.

-Let $\mathcal{E}$ be the quantum channel that describes the overall effect of circuit in Fig.(\ref{Fig3}) in the case where we ignore the output of measurement, i.e. we do not postselect.
-Let $\mathcal{H}_\Pi$ be the subspace spanned by the sample states $\{|\phi_k\rangle:k=1,\cdots,K\}$.
+Let $\mathcal{E}$ be the quantum channel corresponding to the overall effect of the circuit in Fig.(\ref{Fig3}) in the case where we ignore the output of measurement in step (ii), i.e., we do not post-select.
+Let $\mathcal{H}_\Pi$ be the subspace spanned by the sample states $\{|\phi_k\rangle\ :k=1,\cdots,K\}$.